fleverest/elections.dtree/README.md

-# Ranked voting election audits with Dirichlet-trees
+# Ranked Voting Election Audits with Dirichlet-Trees

 Perform ballot-polling Bayesian audits for ranked voting elections using a Dirichlet-tree prior distribution.